No Off-Season: Managing Allergies Year-Round in Florida

 - Worsening asthma symptoms

-Symptoms that persist for weeks (rather than the 7-10 days of a typical cold) suggest allergies rather than infection.
+Symptoms that persist for weeks—rather than the 7–10 days of a typical cold—generally suggest allergies rather than an infection.
+Fatigue and "brain fog" are underappreciated allergy symptoms, largely because chronic congestion quietly disrupts your sleep.

 Strategies for Managing Florida Allergies